lorrainescanlon/flag-quiz/README.md

   - When the user selects their answer, a correct answer is indicated by the answer button turning green and an incorrect answer is indicated by the button turning red.
   - Once a choice is selected, the flag and answer choices refresh.
 The flag counter increases and if the user answered correctly their score also increases by 1.
-  - The flag is removed from the array if it is guessed correctly to eliminate repition.
+  - The flag is removed from the array if it is guessed correctly to eliminate repetition.
   - The Quit button returns the user to the homepage.

 ![Quiz Page](docs/images/quizpage.jpg)